MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

         - What are the limitations of how MTBF is measured?
         - Given an MTBF, what is the possible bounded range of half-lives?

-## Auditing and independent failures?
+#  What if you add good auditing strategies...
 FIVE
+- What's good auditing?'
 - Key conditions for this solution
 - entirely independent
 - (no correlated failures, no intelligent adversaries, no institutional failures)
-- Robust to storage quality
 - [FIGURE]
 - Auditing is systematic
     1.	(compare to random, usage base)